emergent-design/libentity/README.md

 The macro `eref` simply expands to a mapping entry and if no name is provided it will automagically use the parameter name (so avoid using `this->`).
 By allowing the name to be specified, as in the "int" example above, it can map a value from a third-party system where the names may differ.
 The macro `emap` helps construct the `ent_describe` function.

+To use a class/struct with libentity it must have a default constructor, either implicitly as in the example above or explicitly if you have declared a non-default constructor.

 Installation